JUNE 18, 2021

 THE PROJECT LOCATION:

-In our vision we are assuming to locate this project in Grand Canyon National Park, near Grand Canyon Village, Arizona which is one of the very important sacred sites of Native American people, especially for the Havasupai, Hopi, and Hualapai tribes, Kaibab Band of Paiute Indians, Las Vegas Band of Paiute Indians, Moapa Band of Paiute Indians and the Navajo Nation.
+In our vision we aim to locate this project in Grand Canyon National Park, near Grand Canyon Village, Arizona which is one of the important sacred sites of Native American people, especially for the Havasupai, Hopi, and Hualapai tribes, Kaibab Band of Paiute Indians, Las Vegas Band of Paiute Indians, Moapa Band of Paiute Indians and the Navajo Nation.

 The future of Native Americans primarily depends on themselves, their spiritual energy, their creative power, and their Indigenous consciousness.
 Nature is the foundation of the life of the Indigenous people while spiritual cultures are the structure of their being.
 Preserving cultures is as natural and necessary as preserving nature.
 Therefore, through this project, nature and the spiritual cultures of the Native American people will be elevated to an unprecedented level and presented in the light of the Native American Spirit.